 I found a cheap model M keyboard on an online marketplace and it doesn’t work as the seller promised and he disappeared), but it has a small problem and I would like to send it to be cleaned and restored.
 Do you accept individual keyboards on a one-by-one basis for cleaning and service.

 A. At this time, ClickyKeyboards cannot accept individual keyboards for restoration work due to current restoration workload.
 We can recommend our colleague Maxx @ Phosphorglow.net who offers this model M repair service.

 Q. You have already sold thousands of keyboards.
 Do you have a one-click means to only view the items that you currently have in stock?

 A. Yes.. you can use the following link to browse products in stock.
-Most model M keyboards sell within a few days of being listed.
+Many model M keyboards sell within a few days-weeks of being listed.
 Inventory updated biweekly.

 Q. Why do you keep details of previously sold keyboards?
 Would it not be far cheaper and easier to forget the details, sell just what is wildly popular at the cheapest lowest common price, and to just list what items are now available?